Julia for Statistics - a tutorial

 • the package manager and tooling

-• managing data in Julia
+• managing data and plotting in Julia

 • statistical distributions

-• likelihood inference using numerical optimization
+• numerical optimization and automatic differentiation

 • working with R and Python in Julia